FlerioEU/erc721-token-color/README.md

 Run
 ---

-First you need to start Ganache and leave it running in the background
+First you need to start Ganache and copy a private key and import it into MetaMask.
+Keep Ganache running in the background.
+You will need to configure the local blockchain created by Ganache into MetaMask.

-To deploy the smart contract: `truffle migrate`
+Deploy the smart contract: `truffle migrate`

+Run the frontend: `npm run start`

+You should get prompted by MetaMask to connect a Wallet to this application.
+After connecting your wallet you can enter a new Color Hexcode into the field and hit "MINT".
+You should get prompted by MetaMask to confirm the transaction

+Additional Commands:
+---

 To run the tests: `truffle test`